How to read a trading chart

 There is another trend that is known as the sideways, flat or horizontal trend.
 This is depicted when the forces of supply and demand are equal, so there is more of a straight line then a view of valleys and peaks.

-Trends are not only classified by their direction, but also by the time duration as the trend is taking place.
+Trends are not only classified by their direction of movement, but also by the time duration the trend is taking place, eg. The timeframe.
 There are long-term, short-term and intermediate trends that coexist and may have the same, as well as the opposite directions.
-They are pretty self-explanatory as they are time based and are part of the trendline you see when reading a chart.
+They are pretty self-explanatory as they are time-based and are part of the trendline you see when reading a chart.

-Clarity and a full understanding of what a chart is showing as well as the information that it provides is imperative to trading.
-When you board on online trading there are three main chart types that are popular among trading circles.
-Each chart has their level of information according to the traders’ individual skill level:
+Time to learn and understand what the chart is trying to tell you.
+When you engage in online trading there are three main chart types that are most popular among trading circles.
+Each chart has its own level of information contained inside, according to the traders’ individual skill level:

 Candlestick charts detail